Nuremberg Walking Tour is best at your own pace

 My Nuremberg walking tour of the Old Town will introduce you to a place that was once the center of a powerful medieval imperial city.
 This prosperous city provided the ideal foundation for cultural and intellectual life and was a center of economic activity.
 Even today numerous buildings and monuments reflect its former place within the Holy Roman Empire of German Nation.

-Beginning at the Frauentorturm (across from the Grand Hotel), this Nuremberg walking tour will take us up to the castle via the former site of St. Klara monestary, Mauthalle, St. Lawrence Church, Nassauerhaus, Heilig-Geist-Spital, Chapel of Our Lady, Main Market Square, Beautiful Fountain, Fleischbrücke, Unschlitthaus, Weinstadel, Kettensteg, Tanners' Alley, Church of St. Sebald, and finally Tiergärtnertorplatz (Albrecht Dürer Haus) before going up to the castle.
-My Nuremberg Old Town tour ends outside of the Fembohaus which is Nuremberg's only remaining large late Renaissance merchant's house.
+The tour begins at the Frauentorturm (across from the Grand Hotel) and will take us up to the castle via the Mauthalle, St. Lawrence Church, Nassauerhaus, Heilig-Geist-Spital, Chapel of Our Lady, Main Market Square, Beautiful Fountain, Fleischbrücke, Unschlitthaus, Weinstadel, Kettensteg, Tanners' Alley, Church of St. Sebald, and finally Tiergärtnertorplatz (Albrecht Dürer Haus) before going up to the castle.
+My Nuremberg Old Town tour ends in front of the New City Hall.

 This leisurely walking tour lasts 3 hours and is a leisurely, kid friendly, walking tour where YOU set the pace.
 Please don't forget to wear comfortable walking shoes.